GRANTS

 • Does your program represent a plurality of views, when possible?

 • Does your program utilize a speaker or educator?
 If you are having speakers or guests, please make sure you have a person who is an example of an issue, rather than a representative for that issue.
 We are most interested in hearing about people’s personal stories and experiences, not their political punditry.
 If your program specifically engages in political discourse, please make sure a plurality of views are represented.
-For further questions reach out to Alana Ebin (Director of Jewish Enrichment at BBYO).
+For further questions reach out to Noam Dahary (Director of Jewish Enrichment at BBYO).

 Before you apply, take time to build a thoughtful plan.
 Talk with your peers, staff and advisors about what will make the biggest impact for your community.
 They can help advise on your timeline, budget, and content.
 If you need any additional support or guidance before submitting your application, feel free to reach out to any of us at jewish@bbyo.org or through your International Sh'lichim.
 Your wins are our wins and we want you to thrive.
 Let’s make history!